 In less than ten years, Sarah Dashew has managed three critically-praised albums, successful tours, television spots, and a new full-length, establishing her as one of the music industry’s most consistent singer-songwriters.

-On Sarah Dashew’s latest full length, Roll Like a Wheel, one can hear her whole musical history: Texas tejano, southern gospel, and blue-eyed soul, but now wrapped up in a distinct Los Angeles flavor.
+On Sarah Dashew’s latest 9-song album, Roll Like a Wheel, one can hear her whole musical history: Texas tejano, southern gospel, and blue-eyed soul, but now wrapped up in a distinct Los Angeles flavor.
 You can still hear James Taylor and Janis Joplin, but there’s clearly a Paul Simon, Graceland-era spirit to the proceedings: The rhythms of her city have combined to imprint itself on the album.
 “More than any other city has done before,” Dashew pronounces.
-That and finding true and everlasting love.

 This insistence has earned her songs spots on the hit NBC show My Name Is Earl, inclusion in the celebrity playlist of ABC’s Ugly Betty, rave reviews of previous albums, and successful tours throughout the U.S. and Europe with the likes of Cowboy Junkies, Michelle Shocked, Suzanne Vega, and Pancho Sanchez.

-Roll Like A Wheel is engineered by Eric Lilavois (Saint Motel, My Chemical Romance) and will be released nationwide January 22.
+Roll Like A Wheel is engineered by Eric Lilavois (Saint Motel, My Chemical Romance) and is now available everywhere.